iks-github/fileman/README.md

 * * *

-Versioning convention: major.minor.revision
+**Versioning convention**: major.minor.revision

-major:    will change for basic framework modification
+*major*:    will change for basic framework modification

-minor:    will change for new features and larger improvements
+*minor*:    will change for new features and larger improvements

-revision: will change for bug fixes and smaller improvements
+*revision*: will change for bug fixes and smaller improvements

 * * *